Apagafuegos/Synapse/README.md

 **Happy log analyzing! 🔍**

-Transform your logs from noise into actionable insights with LogLens.
+Transform your logs from noise into actionable insights with Synapse.